dalbay/Angular-and-NET_Core-Sample-App/README.md

 	  }
 	}
   ```
-  Right-click.
   Open in Terminal.
 Write in here dotnet run.
 Click on Books tab; all the books were loaded successfully.
   ![Home page - naviagtion](images/books1.png)

 <br/>